Radionuclide tests are considered safe. However, during the test you will be exposed to some radiation.

 A CT scan can see how well your heart is working and can help to diagnose various heart conditions such as an enlarged heart, heart valve problems or coronary heart disease (CHD).

-You will need to lie on a bed under the CT scanner.
-Usually, at the start of the scan, some dye (called a contrast) will be injected into your arm.
+Usually, at the start of the scan, a type of dye (called contrast) is injected into a vein in your arm.
 This allows the camera to easily see the heart's structure and blood flow.
-This may cause a warm, flushing sensation which some people find unpleasant.
+This causes a warm, flushing sensation throughout the body lasting a few seconds which some people may find strange, but isn’t painful.

-How long the test is, depends on the type of scanner used and why you are having the scan.
+You will then be asked to lie on a bed which passes through the CT scanner.
+The length of the test depends on the type of scanner used and why you are having the scan.

 When might I be offered this test?

-If your doctor is reasonably sure that you do have CHD, he or she is more likely to offer you a myocardial perfusion scan or a conventional angiogram.
+If your doctor thinks a diagnosis of CHD is likely, they are more likely to offer you a myocardial perfusion scan or a coronary angiogram instead.